Top 7 Welding Techniques Every Beginner Should Know

 Pros:

-• Great for thin or delicate materials
+• Superior control for thin or delicate materials

 Cons: